share-time/share-time/README.md

 -Enhancement
 - Home page
 - [ ] Design the study group cell
-- [ ] Add arrow to cell so that the user know to tap on
 - Chat page
-- [ ] Round corners for profile image
 - [ ] Add loading icon before loading out all the chat
 - Group info vc
 - [ ] Delete and leave button/ QR button looks wierd